Motus.cars makes buying a car as easy as a click

 - a user-friendly online car-shopping experience;

-- car buyers can shop new cars from 25 of the most recognisable new car brands on one portal;
+- 25 of the most recognisable new car brands available to buy for car buyers to choose from on one portal

 - a selection of more than 10,000 demo and used cars, all guaranteed not stolen or rebuilt;